 - 54. There is no maximum limit, but it is expected that up to four Honorary Fellows may be elected each year.
 The table at Appendix 3 shows the current number of Honorary Fellows and their year of election. - 55.
 Bye-Law 10 states that "Honorary Fellows shall be either - i. persons of academic distinction in fields other than those specified within Article 2 of the Charter whose work has a bearing on the humanities or social sciences; or - ii. leading figures or philanthropists who have themselves done distinguished work in the Academy's field of interest or promoted or advanced the causes for which the Academy was founded." - 56.
 Nominators are requested to make the case for election, highlighting how the candidate could help promote the Academy and humanities and social science research, and state under which category of Bye-Law the candidate is proposed. - 57.
 Nominators should make reference to the following criteria when proposing and nominating for Honorary Fellowship: - A distinguished person in their field whose work demonstrates breadth and public service, and is engaged with / supportive of the Academy's disciplines (though the person may not have a background in them), and who shares (or can be assumed to share) the values of the Academy; - The potential for beneficial engagement of the Honorary Fellowship candidate in the work of the Academy (assuming the candidate were willing); - Projection of the Academy naming a person as an Honorary Fellow would send distinctive and positive messages externally as to the Academy's purposes and values; - The candidate is likely to have the support of the Fellowship; - The candidate to have some connection to the UK, and remains recently active in their field. - 58.
-Candidates may be recommended to Council from Sections, or by any individual Fellow.
-Fellowship and Structures Committee (FSC) review the suggestions that have come through each year and also review any names previously considered, at their November meeting.
+An annual 'call for names' for Honorary Fellows will occur each year (similar to suggestions for UK and Corresponding Fellows), accompanied by the Honorary Fellowship longlist.
+Fellows may suggest names using the forms.
+All names will be shared with Sections in October, who can also suggest further names. - 59.
+Fellowship and Structures Committee (FSC) review all the suggestions that have come through each year and also review any names previously considered, at their November meeting.
 A shortlist of names is then circulated to March Sections for feedback.
 FSC makes final recommendations to June Council at their meeting in May.
 In addition to names proposed through Sections or by Fellows, FSC or Council may themselves propose names in November.
-Council decides in June, taking into account comments from Sections, on nominations to AGM. - 59.
-Independent assessment and disclosure do not apply to candidates for Honorary Fellowship. - 60.
-Fellows are welcome to suggest possible candidates to their Section chair, and Sections will be asked to agree any suggestions at their October meetings.
-Feedback on why any particular nominee was unsuccessful will be provided by the Chief Executive upon request. - 61.
-The following questions should be addressed in completing the case for election (up to 500 words /one page in length): - i.
-What is the person's principal area(s) of expertise?
+Council decides in June, taking into account comments from Sections, on nominations to AGM.
+Feedback on why any particular nominee was unsuccessful will be provided by the Chief Executive upon request. - 60.
+Independent assessment and disclosure do not apply to candidates for Honorary Fellowship. - 61.
+The following questions should be addressed in completing the case for election (up to 500 words /one page in length):